'We've Lost Everything': In Philippines, Fleeing Volcano Means Losing Livelihoods

 06:17 AM & 06:21 AM#TaalVolcano #TaalEruption2020 pic.twitter.com/5SH8KdvDae

-This could present a difficult dilemma for the people living near the volcano – many of whom have already been evacuated – as well as for the authorities who ordered them to leave.
+This could present a dilemma for the people living near the volcano — many of whom have already been evacuated — as well as for the authorities who ordered them to leave.

 Police and security forces have already had to block roads to prevent villagers from slipping past to check on their belongings, livestock and pets.

-If the volcano — which is located on an island in the middle of a caldera — goes through a prolonged calming, it could make enforcing the evacuations more problematic.
+If the volcano, which is located on an island in the middle of a caldera, goes through a prolonged calming, it could make enforcing the evacuations more problematic.

 On Thursday, despite days of warnings that the volcano could blow, police argued with people from four villages on the edge of the volcanic lake as they tried to cordon off the area.